fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-benchmark-linux-lab.md

 You can run each test individually, or several at a time.
 Whether you run one test or multiple, you can run them in interactive mode or batch mode.
 Batch mode is great if you want to run many tests without babysitting.
 </aside>

 ## Hands-On

 ### What you will learn:

 In this codelab, you will learn

-* how to use the phoronix-test-suite
+- how to use the phoronix-test-suite
-* how to execute a benchmark run
+- how to execute a benchmark run
-* how to read the results
+- how to read the results

 ### What you will need:

 In this codelab, you will need the following tools:

-* phoronix-test-suite
+- phoronix-test-suite

 Details of these two (2) tools can be found in the corresponding Codelab named `Benchmark`.

 ### Scenario

 In this codelab, the GuestOS is a Virtual Machine with 2 CPU Cores and 4 GB RAM.
-The GuestOS is based on Debian 11.0 (Bullseye) with Linux kernel version 5.10.0-8-amd64.
+The GuestOS is based on Debian with Linux kernel version 5.10.0-8-amd64.
 The VM is installed and running on the Linux-based Hypervisor VirtualBox, Version 6.1.16 r140961 (QT 5.11.3).
-THe HostOS is based on Debian 10 (Buster) with Linux Kernel version 4.19.0-17-amd64.
+THe HostOS is based on Debian with Linux Kernel version 4.19.0-17-amd64.
 The Host hardware is HP Prodesk 400 G1 DN with a Intel Core i3-4160T CPU@3.10GHz, 16GB RAM, and an Intenso SATA III Top 512GB.

 ### Test Run

 Open a shell terminal and execute the following command:

 ```
 phoronix-test-suite run pts/sysbench-1.0.0
 ```